hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

-According to the Hindu Shastras, the three Hindu castes, Brahmana, Kshatriya, and Vaishya, and the several nations outside India, to wit, Cheen, Hun, Darad, Pahlava, Yavana, and Khâsh are all Aryas.
+According to the Hindu Shastras, the three Hindu castes, Brahmana, Kshatriya, and Vaishya, and the several nations outside India, to wit, Cheen, Hun, Darad, Pahlava, Yavana, and Khāsh are all Aryas.
 This Cheen of our Shastras is not the modern Chinaman.
 Besides, in those days, the Chinamen did not call themselves Cheen at all.
 There was a distinct, powerful nation, called Cheen, living in the north-eastern parts of Kashmir, and the Darads lived where are now seen the hill-tribes between India and Afghanistan.
 Some remnants of the ancient Cheen are yet to be found in very small numbers, and Daradisthan is yet in existence.
-In the *Râjatarangini*, the history of Kashmir, references are often made to the supremacy of the powerful Darad-Raj.
+In the *Rājatarangini*, the history of Kashmir, references are often made to the supremacy of the powerful Darad-Raj.
 An ancient tribe of Huns reigned for a long period in the north-western parts of India.
 The Tibetans now call themselves Hun, but this Hun is perhaps "Hune".
 The